iterait/emloop/docs/tutorial.rst

 .. tip::
    Full example may be found in our
-   `cxflow examples repository @GitHub <https://github.com/iterait/cxflow-examples/tree/master/majority>`_.
+   `emloop examples repository @GitHub <https://github.com/iterait/emloop-examples/tree/master/majority>`_.

 Dataset
 *******

 The very first step in any machine learning task is to load and process the data.
-Every **cxflow** dataset is expected to implement the interface defined by :py:class:`cxflow.datasets.AbstractDataset`.
+Every **emloop** dataset is expected to implement the interface defined by :py:class:`emloop.datasets.AbstractDataset`.
 At the moment, the interfaces defines only the constructor API which accepts a string-encoded YAML.
-For regular projects, we recommend extending :py:class:`cxflow.datasets.BaseDataset` which decodes the YAML configuration string for you.
+For regular projects, we recommend extending :py:class:`emloop.datasets.BaseDataset` which decodes the YAML configuration string for you.

 The dataset is meant to wrap all data-related operations.